1 Hakyll ❤ Pandoc

 toHtml pre

-H.a ! href (toValue $ toUrl url) $ toHtml text
+H.a ! href (toValue $ toUrl url) $ toHtml text4 Rolling your own

 4.1 Collecting rules in the Rules monad